ZupIT/nimbus-docs/readme.md

 goal for the next beta is to find a way to automatically do this or at least make it much easier.
 - Navigation: we currently only support navigating from a server driven screen to another server driven screen.
 We need to develop a system to allow for a better integration between native screens and server driven screens.
+- Grids in the layout lib for Nimbus SwiftUI.
 - A small lib of design system components to showcase what Nimbus is capable of: button, text-input, toggle, etc.
 - Hot reloading between the backend lib and the frontend libs.
 - A web version of the documentation.